A Historic House

 Why here ?

 Malvin had searched for many years for ‘his house’ before buying and one of the most attractive features of this particular property was the huge open spaces on both ground and first floors.
-We love the space here – particularly in the Winter the house is wonderfully comfortable.
 We have maintained all of the huge open spaces within – indeed we have also opened even further, uniting both of the huge cow stalls on the ground floor to give an immense open plan space with views on all four sides.

 Light levels and views are magnificent.